oppia/oppia/CONTRIBUTING.md

 *These instructions are for developers and designers who would like to contribute code to Oppia.
 If you'd prefer to help out with other things, please see our [general contribution guidelines](https://github.com/oppia/oppia/wiki/Contributing-to-Oppia).*

-Thanks for your interest in contributing code to the Oppia project!
+Thanks for your interest in contributing code or design help to the Oppia project!
 This page explains how to get set up, how to find something to work on, and how to make a code change.
 If you run into any problems along the way, please file an issue on our [issue tracker](https://github.com/oppia/oppia/issues), or get help by posting to the [developers' mailing list](https://groups.google.com/forum/#!forum/oppia-dev).
 You might also want to look at the resources on the [developer wiki](https://github.com/oppia/oppia/wiki).

 ## Setting things up